JamerJJ/Ecommerce_Project/README.md

-The paypal is is not connect to sandbox anymore
+The paypal is not connect to sandbox anymore